Virginia Department of Human Resource Management

 Looking to advance your career in state government?

 The Commonwealth Mentorship Program (CMP) helps state employees do just that.
-The application period for the 2025-2026 cohort is now closed.
-The program will begin on September 3, 2025.
-If you're interested in applying for the next cohort, the application period for the 2026-2027 program will be open from May 1, 2026, to July 31, 2026.
+The application period for the 2026-2027 cohort opens on May 1, 2026.
+The program will kick-off on September 3, 2026.
+If you're interested in applying for the next cohort, the application period will be open until June 30, 2026.
 Stay tuned for more information!

 About the Program: